Italy's political turmoil push European shares lower

 The pan-European STOXX 600 index fell 0.2% after recording its best day in almost two months on Thursday, following upbeat trade data from China and a steadying of its currency.

-Also weighing on risk appetite was a Bloomberg report, which said that Washington is delaying a decision about licenses for U.S. firms to restart trade with Huawei Technologies [HWT.UL], making investors nervous about a ramp-up of bickering in the ongoing trade dispute.
+Also weighing on risk appetite was a Bloomberg report, which said that Washington is delaying a decision about licenses for U.S. firms to restart trade with Huawei Technologies, making investors nervous about a ramp-up of bickering in the ongoing trade dispute.

-Helping to limit losses on the benchmark was the healthcare sector .SXDP, boosted by Novo Nordisk (NOVOb.CO), which beat quarterly operating profit forecasts and raised its 2019 sales outlook.
+Helping to limit losses on the benchmark was the healthcare sector, boosted by Novo Nordisk, which beat quarterly operating profit forecasts and raised its 2019 sales outlook.
+(Reporting by Agamoni Ghosh in Bengaluru; Editing by Bernard Orr)